raspberrypilearning/remote-control-buggy/en/step_5.md

 	![wiring](images/button_controller.png)

 - On the Raspberry Pi that is attached to the buggy, you will need to start the **pigpio daemon** if you haven't already done so.
-To do this, open up a terminal and type the following:
+To do this, open up a terminal window and type the following:

 	```bash
 	sudo systemctl enable pigpiod
 	```
-- Then you can find the Raspberry Pi's IP address by typing the following:
+- Then you can find the Raspberry Pi's IP address using this line of code:

 	```bash
 	hostname -I